PatrickSpemann/ircbot/docs/README.md

 * `!nick <nickname>`: Changes the nickname to the supplied `nickname`.
 Example usage: `!nick MyBot2`
 * `!removequote <index>`: Removes the quote with the supplied `index` from the database.
 Example usage: `!removequote 3`
 * `!say <target> <message>`: Sends the supplied `message` to the supplied `target`.
 Example usage:
+* `!ignore <nickname>`: Ignores all future commands from the given nickname.
+Note: URL resolves will still work.
+* `!unignore <nickname>`: Removes the given nickname from the ignore list.

 ```
 !say #myChannel Hello World!
 !say username Hello friend!